 The world according to Bren…

-I continue one of my blog features with a description of my “happy places.’
+One of the features of this blog I plan to add, starting with this post, is a description of my “happy places.’
 Every creator, whether writer, visual artist or peformance artist, needs to recharge his/her batteries.
 Creative energy is not infinite.
 It is not fair for us to expect to be able to continue creating/writing/sculpting/etc. without inspiration.

-Stay tuned to this blog for more of my happy places–which range from Europe to the West Coast of the United States, to Alaska, to the Northwest.
+Stay tuned to this blog for more of my happy places–which range from the West Coast of the United States, to Alaska, to the Northwest.